Student retention success plans

 2024 – 2025 Student Retention and Success Strategy

 The new strategy is under development and will support the objectives of the Federation University Strategic plan (2021 – 2025) (pdf 3.2MB), which aims to transform lives, enhance communities, and create a strong and sustainable university.

 It is designed to complement the Learning and Teaching (2022 – 2024) Plan, which aims to deliver high quality teaching and learning outcomes for students.

 The strategy will leverage the success of current initiatives developed during the transition to online learning, adapt to the changing demands for different modes of services deliver and develop contemporary and agile approaches to improve student outcomes.
 It will adopt an institutional approach, incorporating all areas of Federation University and complementing existing strategic plans for TAFE, partner providers, and outreach support.

-Starting in 2018, the Learning, Teaching & Student Success Plan 2018–2020 incorporates FedUni’s strategic vision for student retention and success going forward.
-Priorities 1 (Enhancing Teaching Quality) and 2 (Enhancing Student Success and the Student Experience) of the Learning, Teaching & Student Success Plan (2018 – 2020) form the basis of this Student Retention & Success Operational Plan.
-This Operational Plan provides actionable, measurable outcomes to achieve the strategic vision of the Learning, Teaching & Student Success Plan, which recognizes that enhancing our student retention, success and completion is underpinned by four pillars:
+In 2018, the Learning, Teaching and Student Success Plan 2018–2020 incorporated FedUni’s strategic vision for student retention and success going forward.
+Priorities 1 (Enhancing Teaching Quality) and 2 (Enhancing Student Success and the Student Experience) of the Learning, Teaching and Student Success Plan (2018 – 2020) form the basis of this Student Retention and Success Operational Plan.